It’s April 18, 1775, in Boston, Massachusetts. The eve of the American Revolution, although you don’t know it yet.

-Paul Revere, Samuel Prescott, and William Dawes Prescott are mobilizing to warn Samuel Adams and John Hancock, who were staying in Lexington, Mass., of the British Army’s plans to arrest them, a maneuver that led to the first shots of the American Revolution and the outbreak of war.
+Paul Revere, Samuel Prescott, and William Dawes Prescott are mobilizing to warn Samuel Adams and John Hancock, who are staying in Lexington, Massachusetts, of the British Army’s plans to arrest them, a maneuver that led to the first shots of the American Revolution and the outbreak of war.

 The Origins of the American Revolution

 April 18, 1775 was a turning point in history, but it’s not as if those living in the American colonies just woke up that day and decided to try and overthrow arguably one of the most powerful monarchies in the world.

 Instead, Revolution Stew had been brewing in America for many decades, if not more, which made the shots fired on Lexington Green not much more than the first domino to fall.

 The Roots of Self Rule

 Imagine yourself as a teenager sent off to summer camp.
 While being so far from home and left to fend for yourself might be nerve wracking at first, once you get over the initial shock, you soon realize you’re freer than you’ve ever been.

 No parents to tell you when to go to bed, or hounding you to get a job, or commenting on the clothes you wear.
 Even if you’ve never had this experience, you can surely relate to how good it would feel — to be able to make your own decisions, based on what you know to be right for yourself.